Podolskigutten/Visual_Odometry/README.md

 # Visual_Odometry
-Visual odometry ofr computer vision course
+Visual odometry for computer vision course at UiO